 The most effective strategy to pay off your debts that I know is the Debt Snowball Method.
 This was what I did to pay off my own credit card debts years ago.
 And I know a lot of people who were also successful in using this method.

 I’ve written about this strategy before so if you want to learn how to do this, then you can read all about it here: How To Get Out Of Debt With The Snowball Method

 Stay away from get-rich-quick schemes.

-Last, but not the least, is to avoid getting scammed by dubious groups and companies offering a way to earn easy money.
+Last, but not least, is to avoid getting scammed by dubious groups and companies offering a way to earn easy money.
 If a business opportunity or an investment is promising you guaranteed profits — turn back and run away.

-Search online and read about OFW success stories and you’ll see that most, if not all of them, became rich and was able to come back home because they worked hard, saved money, and started a business.
+Search online and read about OFW success stories and you’ll see that most, if not all of them, became rich and were able to come back home because they worked hard, saved money, and started a business.

 If becoming an entrepreneur was the key to success for many OFWs, then there’s no reason why you can’t do it too.
-Manage your cashflow, pay off your debts, and build your wealth the right way — slowly but surely.
+Manage your cash flow, pay off your debts, and build your wealth the right way — slowly but surely.